This post may contain affiliate links. Please see our disclosure policy.

 Substitutions and Variations:

 Sugar: you can use any kind of sugar you like in this recipe.
-Granulated or golden caster will work just as well (you won’t notice much difference in the pannukakku batter).
-Or opt for soft light brown sugar for a more caramel flavour.
+Granulated or golden caster will work just as well.

-Spices: feel free to add a pinch of ground cinnamon, ginger or mixed spice to the pannukakku batter.
+Spices: add a pinch of ground cinnamon, ginger or mixed spice to the pannukakku batter.
 This will give a warming, subtly spiced flavour which is utterly delicious.
 Serve with slow-cooked apples and a sprinkling of toasted nuts (or crushed biscuits) for crunchy crumble vibes.

 Fruit: swap rhubarb for peaches, nectarines, apricots or plums.
 I like to go with what is in season.
 Berries also work – raspberries, strawberries, blueberries, blackberries or pitted cherries.
 If you don’t have fresh berries, a fruity berry coulis or compote works well.
 Alternatively, a spoonful of warm jam (any flavour you like) is wonderful.